Coden-inja/MyPortfolio/README.md

 ---

+Run the project locally

+1. npm init -y
+2. npm install express node-fetch dotenv
+3. npm server.js

 ## 🎉 Congrats!
-You're Ready to Publish on Netlify
+You're Ready to Publish on Vercel

 ### Run the following commands in your terminal (inside the project directory):